mattyschell/geodatabase-replication-toiler/README.md

 ## Requirements

-1. ArcGIS Pro with Standard or Advanced License (Python 3+)
+1. ArcGIS Pro with Advanced License (Python 3+)
-2. Database connectivity to a parent and child geodatabase
+2. Database connectivity to a parent and child ESRI Enterprise Geodatabase
 3. [geodatabase-toiler](https://github.com/mattyschell/geodatabase-toiler)

 ## Create a Replica

 This is an opinionated wrapper to ESRI arcpy functions.
 Update the environmentals and good luck to you.

+Our opinions are:

+1. Child feature classes should be pre-created and mirror their parents
+2. Parent feature classes will be versioned and edited
+3. Replication replicates parent edits one way, parent to child

 ```
 > sample-createreplica.bat